aasisodiya/go/golang-general/golang-basics/README.md

 - Interfaces are not generic type
 - Interfaces are implicit i.e we don't have to link any type with interfaces explicitly
 - Interfaces are a contract to help us manage types
+- In order for a struct to be used with the interface, it must validate the contract i.e the struct should implement all the methods mentioned in the interface.

 ---